The Age of Surveillance Capitalism

-The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power is a 2019 non-fiction book by Shoshana Zuboff which looks at the development of digital companies like Google and Meta, and suggests that their business models represent a new form of capitalist accumulation that she calls "surveillance capitalism".
+The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power is a 2018 non-fiction book by Shoshana Zuboff which looks at the development of digital companies like Google and Meta, and suggests that their business models represent a new form of capitalist accumulation that she calls "surveillance capitalism".

 While industrial capitalism exploited and controlled nature with devastating consequences, surveillance capitalism exploits and controls human nature with a totalitarian order as the endpoint of the development.

 Premise

 Zuboff states that surveillance capitalism "unilaterally claims human experience as free raw material for translation into behavioural data [which] are declared as a proprietary behavioural surplus, fed into advanced manufacturing processes known as 'machine intelligence', and fabricated into prediction products that anticipate what you will do now, soon, and later."
 She states that these new capitalist products "are traded in a new kind of marketplace that I call behavioural futures markets."

 In a capitalist society, information, such as a user's likes and dislikes gathered when accessing a platform like Facebook, or from any other kind of sensor that serves as an internet touch point to data-stream, is information that can be used by that company to better the experience of a user by feeding them information that data obtained from their previous activity would have shown them to be interested in.
 It can also infer many things about the individual that extend far beyond the terms and conditions of use.
 This in many ways can be done through the use of an algorithm that analyses information.

 The danger of surveillance capitalism is that platforms and tech companies claim ownership of private information because it is free for them to access, claiming private experience as 'raw material' for data factories.
 There is very little supervision or actual laws by governments and users themselves.
 Because of this, there has been backlash on how these companies have used the information gathered.
-For example, Google, which is said to be "the pioneer of surveillance capitalism" introduced a feature that used "commercial models … discovered by people in a time and place".
+For example, Google, which is said to be "the pioneer of surveillance capitalism" introduced a feature that used "commercial models ... discovered by people in a time and place".
 This means that not only are commercials being specifically targeted to you through your phone, but now work hand in hand with your environment and habits such as being shown an advertisement of a local bar when walking around downtown in the evening.
+She elucidates that Pokémon Go, was not designed to be a game, but to explore a new strategy: move targeted ads into the physical domain, bringing the user to some store or restaurant by foot and having advertisers pay for users presence.
 Advertising attempts this technical and specific can easily have an impact on one's decision-making process in the activities they choose and in political decisions.
 Thus the idea that these companies seemingly go unchecked whilst having the power to observe and control thinking is one of the many reasons tech companies such as Google themselves are under so much scrutiny and criticism.